-In addition, Legal Counsel provided assistance with monitoring the progress of legislative bills and evaluated the impact of pending legislation.
-Furthermore, Legal Counsel is responsible for drafting proposed regulations, legislation and amendments in accordance with the policy objectives established by the Merit Board, universities/agencies advisory committees, and employee groups, individual civil service employees.
+In addition, Legal Counsel provides assistance with monitoring the progress of legislative bills and evaluates the impact of pending legislation.
+Furthermore, Legal Counsel is responsible for drafting proposed regulations, legislation and amendments in accordance with the policy objectives established by the Merit Board, universities/agencies advisory committees, employee groups, and individual civil service employees.

-Advisory Committee: State Universities Civil Service Advisory
+Advisory Committee: State Universities Civil Service Advisory Committee